 An employee may request placement on the list via their agency’s human resources office for the classifications for which they qualify, at an equal or lower salary range number.

-This list shall consist of permanent employees in either the management or classified unrepresented service who separated due to layoff or unclassified executive service employees terminated from state service due to reduction in force.
+This list shall consist of permanent employees in either the management or classified unrepresented service who separated due to layoff or unclassified service employees terminated from state service due to reduction in force.

 Employees on the list must have completed initial trial service, if applicable.